warlof/seat/.github/ISSUE_TEMPLATE/feature_request.md

 ## Alternatives

-*Some requests are more complex then others.
+*Some requests are more complex than others.
 If you have an idea about alternatives or less complex ideas to implement your feature request, use this space to elaborate your ideas.*

-If the corporation dashboard is could not be implemented as landing page after login, extend the corporation sheet accordingly.
+If the corporation dashboard could not be implemented as landing page after login, extend the corporation sheet accordingly.

 ## Acceptance Criterias